MohdAfiq98/Absenteeism-Analysis/README.md

 ![image](https://github.com/MohdAfiq98/Absenteeism-Analysis/assets/119799325/3f249c76-54b7-4091-b7b8-31425aa5fa43)

 Reasons and Comparisons section will show the top reasons given for absenteeism in the company and line area graph to show the average transportation expenses by distance from residence to work.

+## Findings
+There are some findings obtained by the whole analysis.

+1. It shows that most worker are absent during spring season with 391 employees and the top 3 reason for it is because of medical consultation, dental consultation, and unknown reason
+2.